The Genetics Podcast

 January 25, 2024 • 38 MIN

 This week we’re joined by the Director of the Neuroscience Data Science: Discovery & Molecular Group at Johnson and Johnson, and Chair of the UKBiobank Pharma Proteomics Project (UKB-PPP), Chris Whelan.
 Chris helps lead the UKB-PPP, a project which aims to revolutionise biomarker discovery through tying together genetic and proteomic data and which has so far gathered more than 50k biological samples.
-Tune in as Patrick and he discuss how proteomics could change the future of drug discovery in neurology and beyond.

 EP 118: The role of genetics in drug discovery and development with Dr. Matt Nelson